wagtail/wagtail/docs/reference/pages/editing_api.rst

 Built-in Fields and Choosers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Django's field types are automatically recognized and provided with an appropriate widget for input.
+Django's field types are automatically recognised and provided with an appropriate widget for input.
 Just define that field the normal Django way and pass the field name into ``FieldPanel()`` when defining your panels.
 Wagtail will take care of the rest.

 Here are some Wagtail-specific types that you might include as fields in your models.

-Field Customization
+Field Customisation
 ~~~~~~~~~~~~~~~~~~~

-By adding CSS classnames to your panel definitions or adding extra parameters to your field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
-Wagtail's page editing interface takes much of its behavior from Django's admin, so you may find many options for customization covered there.
+By adding CSS classes to your panel definitions or adding extra parameters to your field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
+Wagtail's page editing interface takes much of its behaviour from Django's admin, so you may find many options for customisation covered there.
 (See `Django model field reference`_ ).

 .. _Django model field reference: https://docs.djangoproject.com/en/dev/ref/models/fields/